 If you don’t care for your computer, dust it, replace old parts, and so on, it can break down within a few years.

 Most pre-built and DIY computers are designed to last half of a decade before their performance drops.

-If your PC is lagging or showing error codes before four or five years, there’s either a compatibility problem, or you’re overworking the system.
+If your PC lags or shows error codes before four or five years, there’s a compatibility problem, or you’re overworking the system.